An apologetic army of seeks reinforcements from rambling reformers of the past

 - George Whitefield, through the eyes of Benjamin Franklin

-Counter-Reformers defend the papacy amid chaos
+The rambling reformers defend temporal authority of the imperial papacy amid chaos

 The picture at the top of this post depicts the St. Bartholomew’s day massacre of 1572 it wasn’t directly related to any of the 16th-17th century Roman Catholic Counter-Reformers who appear to have given birth to the Eliakim-Peter claim but it does capture the religious and political climate of the time.
 It also occurs mid-way through the century-long period when the claim seems to have circulated.
 Protestants (perhaps mostly powerful elites and nobility that merely bore the label for political gain) certainly contributed to persecution and chaos in Europe but we must not forget events that led up to the Reformation, nor should we forget how long persecution and tyranny persisted after calls for reform were largely ignored.
 It’s astonishing how long it took to convene and complete the Council of Trent (1545-1563) and how little it accomplished beyond dogmatizing scholastic philosophies and traditions of men.
 The men below, who introduced the Eliakim-Peter link were right in the thick of things.
 Click to expand and read an extract from their writingsMinor edits were made to some of the texts to allow Scripture passages to dynamically display, to incorporate punctuation for clarity (e.g. for quotes), and standardize the spelling of names for … Continue reading, then we’ll examine how meandering and inconsistent their interpretations of Scripture were, and how far they are from today’s highly evolved philosophical typology that even goes so far as to claim a “prophetic application” of Isaiah 22:20-23 in Matthew 16:18-19: